open-policy-agent/opa/docs/content/faq.md

 ```live:jwt_decode/verify:output
 ```

-See the [Language Reference](../language-reference#tokens) for additional verification constraints.
+See the [Policy Reference](../policy-reference#tokens) for additional verification constraints.

 To get certificates into the policy, you can either hardcode them or provide them as environmental variables to OPA and then use the `opa.runtime` builtin to retrieve those variables.